UoB-COMSM0166/2026-group-26/README.md

 ### Qualitative Evaluation

 - **Misalignment in Core Objective Communication:**
 Despite the asymmetric "Chase & Evasion" design, the UI fails to convey these rules.
-Players experience a steep learning curve due to confusion over victory conditions and NPC interaction logic (i.e., damage vs. evasion).
+Players experience a steep learning curve due to confusion over victory conditions and NPC interaction logic.
 Mandatory movement and objective prompts must be integrated directly into the HUD.

 - **Visual Hierarchy and Player Frustration:**
 Essential interactive elements—such as player vehicles, health packs, and shields—blend into the background due to low contrast.
 Combined with the lack of collision warnings at map boundaries, this results in "cheap" deaths (e.g., sudden wall crashes) that punish players for UI shortcomings rather than lack of skill.

 - **Lack of Dynamic Progression and Replayability:**
 The current loop is too shallow.
 To enhance strategic depth, the game requires a level progression system featuring randomized building styles and positions upon completing a stage.
-Combat variety must be expanded with new weapon types, such as projectiles that ricochet off buildings.
-Crucially, the implementation of at least two difficulty tiers—achieved by altering game speed, enemy toughness, or power-up availability—is necessary to sustain long-term engagement for both novice and expert players.
+Combat variety must be expanded with new weapon types.
+Crucially, the implementation of at least two difficulty tiers—achieved by altering game speed, enemy toughness, or power-up availability—is necessary to sustain long-term engagement for all players.

 ### Quantitative Evaluation (as of week8)